 - Oceanic airspace in the San Juan FIR (according to U.S. FAA guidance).

-- The entire North Atlantic Track Region (according to the North Atlantic Operations and Airspace Manual).
+- North Atlantic Track Region: SLOP is mandatory (according to the North Atlantic Operations and Airspace Manual).

 - The Pacific (including the NOPAC, Central East Pacific (CEP) and Pacific Organized Track System (PACOTS)) (according to U.S. FAA guidance).